-The Rainbow Panorama on top of the building was created by artist Olafur Eliasson and installed in 2011.
+Artist Olafur Eliasson created The Rainbow Panorama on top of the building in 2011.
 You can, in fact walk around inside of it, and it gives a wonderful (though tinted) 360-degree panoramic view of the city.
 It’s best to step outside the rainbow and onto the open rooftop for clearer views:

-Inside the rainbow, you might experience differing temperatures since some colours absorb more of the sun’s heat while others are cooler, and the green panels were especially pleasing to numerous ladybugs perched on the exterior of the glass.
+Inside the rainbow, we experienced differing temperatures, since some of the coloured panels absorbed more of the sun’s heat, while other sections were cooler.
+The green panels were especially pleasing to numerous ladybugs perched on the exterior of the glass.